Cough In Children

 Cough medicines are not useful for treating cough.

 Honey may be helpful

-Honey may be helpful for a cough due to a viral upper respiratory tract infection.
+Honey may be helpful for a cough caused by a cold.
 But, wait until your baby is at least 12 months old before giving them honey - it can make young babies sick.

 Antibiotics don't help coughing caused by a viral infection

 Antibiotics are not helpful for a cough caused by a viral infection.
-But, if your doctor finds that your child's cough is due to a bacterial infection in the throat or the chest, they may give prescribe antibiotics.
+If the cause of your child's cough is a bacterial infection in the throat or chest, your doctor may suggest antibiotics.

 Do you have any feedback for KidsHealth?